microsoft/BotFramework-WebChat/samples/19.a.single-sign-on/README.md

 ## Setup Azure Bot Services

-> We prefer [Bot Channel Registration](https://ms.portal.azure.com/#create/Microsoft.BotServiceConnectivityGalleryPackage) for during development.
-This will help you to diagnose problems locally without deploying to the server.
+> We prefer [Bot Channel Registration](https://ms.portal.azure.com/#create/Microsoft.BotServiceConnectivityGalleryPackage) during development.
+This will help you to diagnose problems locally without deploying to the server and speed up your dev work.

 You can follow [our instructions](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0) here to setup a new Bot Channel Registration.